apache/solr-site/content/pages/operator/community.md

 ## Mailing Lists & Chat ##

-We use [mailing lists](https://apache.org/foundation/mailinglists.html) for all official project communications.
-To subscribe or unsubscribe you need to send an email to special addresses (e.g. users-subscribe@solr.apache.org to subscribe to the users list).
-This email must be sent from **the email address you want to subscribe as or unsubscribe from**.
-You will then need to confirm by replying to an automated e-mail from the list software.

 The Solr Operator shares mailing lists with its parent project, Apache Solr.
 Available lists can be [found here]({filename}/pages/community.md#mailing-lists-chat).

-#### Mailing list etiquette

-Written communication is hard and prone to misunderstandings.
-We recommend reading [ComDev's etiquette page](https://community.apache.org/contributors/etiquette) for some practical tips on how to improve.

 #### Slack ####